a-kuntz/JsonRPC/workshop/doc/system.md

 //TODO: Add content and explenation

 1. Add patient data into picture

+In the past, there has often been confusion between the X-ray scanns of different patients.
+The hospitals tryed to prevent that Issue by labeling the pictures afterward.
+Usually that meant that a hospital employee printed out the picture and sticked a patient data sticker on it.
+In the new system this sould not be necessary anymore.
+The system should work digital only.
+Because of safty reasons the label should be added as soon as possible to the picture.

 1. Diferent pictures for diffferen combinations of parameter

+The delivery of the X-ray tube and camara is delayed because of supply chain issues.
+Nevertheless the marketing department of your customer decided to present a dummy of the system at a fair.
+For this purpose the X-Ray should behave like the complet system.
+Therefore, the X-ray should returne a dummy picture.
+In reallity this picture would depend on the given parameters.
+The dummy picture should behave the same way.

 1. Automatisierte Diagnose routine
     * Nach jedem startup
     * Prüfe registrierte Methoden